tracy-o/learning-day/README.md

 __Belfrage__ is a routing and resiliency layer.
 It routes requests to upstream services after validating and transforming those requests, along with the responses from these services.  __Belfrage__ also provides many resiliency features such as caching.

-Belfrage is part of the WebCore stack, but it's also used in front of services that haven't migrated to WebCore yet.
+Belfrage is a part of the WebCore stack, but it's also used in front of services that are not part of WebCore, you can see the current list of platforms here: [lib/routes/platforms](lib/routes/platforms)

 ## Documentation
 The index for the documentation can be found here: [docs/index.md](docs/index.md)